 Connecticut courts need to divide property between spouses to finalize a divorce — but how do they value that property?
 To understand how property division works, you must understand how Connecticut values property in divorce.

 Property Division Analysis

-Generally speaking, there are three stages of analysis when it comes to property distribution in a Connecticut Divorce.
+Generally speaking, there are three stages of analysis regarding property distribution in a Connecticut Divorce.

 - Definition – whether an item meets the definition of property

 - Valuation – what is the value of the property

 - Distribution – how to distribute property between the spouses

 Today’s topic is the second category, how to value property in a divorce.